martabalbo/martabalbo.github.io/about.markdown

 I'm a BSc graduate in Mathematics.
 This blog covers some of my interests: programming and data analysis, but also knitting and other fun stuff.

-Please keep in mind that I'm self-taught, so be patient with me!

 [//]: # "This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)"

 [//]: # "You can find the source code for Minima at GitHub:"